 Powder coating uses an electrostatic application process and cures under heat to form a strong bond to a metal part.
 Powder coating is faster and, in some cases, is more cost-effective.
 However, PVC dip coating allows for thicker finishes, which makes it a more versatile choice.

 For more information about either process, or assistance determining which is best for your application, contact us directly.

-Marco Specialty Steel fabricates dip-coated wire cloth, bar gratings, extruded metal and a number of other products.
+As a value added service, Marco Specialty Steel fabricates dip-coated wire cloth and expanded metal and a number of other products.
 PVC dip coating is a good choice for any item with an unusual shape or size, as it will deliver overall protection against corrosion.
 It’s also a good choice when heat insulation and electrical shielding is required.
 We will work with you to determine the best type of PVC for your application.